gaebor/CnC_Remastered_Collection/README.md

 This source has been updated to be built in Visual Studio 2019.
 Simply load the project (CnCRemastered.sln) in VS 2019 and build.

+Here is what I changed to get this source code to build in VS 2019:
+1. Loaded .sln into VS
+2. Retargeted to Windows 10 and C++ v142 build tools
+3. Downloaded v142 build tools (C++ MFC) via Visual Studio Installer
+4. Defined WINDOWS_IGNORE_PACKING_MISMATCH
+  a.
+Open RedAlert Property Pages -> C/C++ -> Preprocessor -> Add to Preprocessor Definitions
+  b.
+Use semicolon to separate definitions
+  c.
+Double check that it gets added to TiberianDawn Property Pages too.
+  d.
+This is an important step.
+An alterative (and apparently incorrect) way is to set the struct alignment to "default" however this could crash the game as the struct alignment/packing should be preserved.
+5. Build

 ## Artifacts

 The artifacts (what you get after building) of this source are RedAlert.dll and TiberianDawn.dll.